-In 2024 Aescap Life Sciences invested in publicly traded shares of companies active in the health care sector.
+In 2024 the Fund invested in publicly traded shares of companies active in the health care sector.
 It invested in highly innovative companies that develop and market new medical treatments and therapies.

-The Fund had a focused portfolio, investing in 24 companies on average in 2024.
+The Fund had a focused portfolio, investing in 21 companies on average in 2024.
 Most of its investments were made in companies located in Europe and Northern America given the innovation power in biotech in these markets.